-Patient Reports-are due in Fisdap within 24 hours of your assigned shift.
+Patient Reports-are due in Platinum Planner within 24 hours of your assigned shift.
 Reports must be done using the format designated by the instructor to be considered correct.
 Late work may be accepted and will reflect negatively on your grade.
 Some additional EMS clinical hours may be necessary to complete all of the EMS reports necessary to pass the course.

-Clinical or practicum rotations should be done as an off duty third rider.
-All students must be in full Panola College EMS Program uniform, which consists of Panola College EMS program shirt, black tactile pants, black boots or black tennis shoes.
-You should not be performing clinical hours while on duty even if there is a third rider opportunity.
+Clinical or practicum rotations MUST be done as an off duty third rider.
+All students must be in full Panola College EMS Program uniform, which consists of Panola College EMS program shirt, black tactical pants, black boots or black tennis shoes.
+You cannot perform clinical hours while on duty even if there is a third rider opportunity.
 Students are prohibited from driving company owned vehicles.